 Once you have recovered from your laparoscopy, you will have a post-operative appointment.
 Your pain should be remedied if pelvic adhesions were to blame.
 If your pain persists, there is a chance that you had pelvic adhesions, but you are suffering from a different ailment.
 Make sure to work with your physician to figure out what is actually causing the pain.
 There are other ailments that can cause similar symptoms.

-Speak with a Cleveland Gynecologist About Treatment for Pelvic Adhesions
+Speak with a Gynecologist About Pelvic Adhesion Treatment

 If you are seeking pelvic adhesions treatment in Cleveland, call our office today and set up an appointment with our experienced OBGYN.
 Pelvic pain can be frustrating and make your daily life more difficult.
 You do not have to live in pain any longer.
 Contact us at our offices in Lyndhurst and Westlake to determine whether your abdominal pain is caused by pelvic adhesions and get them treated today.